tk755/dotfiles/README.md

 # Linux Dotfiles

-This repository tracks my Linux scripts and config files, managed as a [bare repository](https://www.atlassian.com/git/tutorials/dotfiles) using [sparse checkout](https://git-scm.com/docs/git-sparse-checkout).
+This repository tracks my Linux scripts and config files, collectively referred to as *dotfiles*.

 ## Installation

-The `.bin/bootstrap` script automates the entire setup process.
+The `.bin/bootstrap` script automates the entire dotfiles setup.
+It’s designed to run safely on both new and existing machines, ensuring your environment is always consistent and up to date.

-It can take the following options:
+On every run, it deletes any previous installation and clones the latest version of the repository as a [bare repository](https://www.atlassian.com/git/tutorials/dotfiles) with [sparse checkout](https://git-scm.com/docs/git-sparse-checkout).
+This guarantees a clean, reproducible setup without leftover or stale files.

+To protect local changes, it detects conflicting non-image files, backs them up before checkout, and restores them afterward.
+This makes the script safe to run repeatedly — no changes are lost unless explicitly overwritten.

+Additional options:
 - `--headless` —  exclude GUI-related dotfiles (for servers or WSL)
 - `--force` — force overwrite local files (destructive)
 - `--help` — show more details

 ### New Machine

-Set up a new machine by running the raw script directly from GitHub:
+Run the bootstrap script directly from GitHub:

 ```bash
 bash <(curl -fsSL https://raw.githubusercontent.com/tk755/dotfiles/main/.bin/bootstrap)